-By this point in the Raspberry Pi section, we have already seen different ways to install Raspbian and how to configure most of the important options.
-We left managing users and passwords on Raspberry Pi for this post due to its vital importance in the security of the system.
+At this point in the Raspberry Pi section, we have already seen different ways to install Raspbian and how to configure most of the important options.
+We leave for this entry the management of users and passwords in Raspberry Pi due to its vital importance for the security of the system.

 Indeed, one of the main security measures of any system is a correct configuration of users and their passwords.
 Raspberry Pi, of course, is no exception.

-But if you open access to the Internet, leaving the default username and password is a serious security flaw, and a great way to demonstrate how quickly Internet pirate bots act.
+But if you open access to the Internet, leaving the default username and password is a serious security flaw, and a great way to demonstrate how fast Internet pirate bots act.

-In addition to changing the password, which as we say is a basic and essential security measure, it is also highly recommended to change the default user.
-This makes your Raspberry Pi more secure, as knowing the username is approximately half the work for the “bad guys”, and the more difficult they have it, the better.
+Besides changing the password, which as we said is a basic and essential security measure, it is also highly recommended to change the default user.
+This makes your Raspberry Pi more secure, as knowing the username is roughly half the job for the “bad guys,” and the harder we make it for them, the better.

 Fortunately, managing permissions, passwords, groups, and users, as well as configuring security, are one of the strong points of Linux-based systems like Raspbian.

-So in this post we are going to dedicate a little work to see the management of users and passwords on Raspberry Pi, an essential security tool in any computer system.
+So, in this entry, we will dedicate a little work to see the management of users and passwords in Raspberry Pi, an essential security tool in any computer system.

-Just to remember, the default password in Raspbian is:
+Just as a reminder, the default password in Raspbian is:

 - Username: pi